tuvalusoftware/DIDController/README.md

 You can view all the API by visiting the swagger UI after run the server.

-Here is the link to Github Proxy API [http://localhost:9000/api-docs/](http://localhost:9000/api-docs/#/)
+Here is the link to Github Proxy API [http://localhost:8000/api-docs/](http://localhost:8000/api-docs/#/)

-Here is the link to Cardano Service API (mock server) [http://localhost:9000/api-cardano/](http://localhost:9000/api-cardano/#/)